 Q11: How can I reduce photos noise?

 In digital photographs, “noise” is the commonly-used term to describe visual distortion.
 Noise is also defined as aberrant pixels.
 That means pixels that are not representing the color or the exposure of the scene correctly.
 It looks similar to grain found in film photography, but can also look like splotches of discoloration when it’s really bad, and can ruin a photograph.
-You can reduce the noise by using a camera with larger sensor and shooting at low ISO setting.
+You can reduce the noise by using a camera with a larger sensor and shooting at low ISO setting.

 Use a noise-reduction software on your computer to edit your photos, The advantage of using noise reduction software over in-camera noise reduction is that you have more powerful tools such as reducing grain selectively to parts of the picture where it’s needed while leaving other areas alone.
 There is some free software that can help you in this issue; a list of some of them is available in my post The Free Noise Reduction Software.